 to living sustainably and to sustainable tourism

-Watermill Cottages is happily situated in South Devon’s Area of Outstanding Natural Beauty South Devon AONB whose purpose is to conserve and enhance the natural beauty of the South Hams landscape.
+Watermill Cottages is happily situated in 20 acres of South Devon’s Area of Outstanding Natural Beauty South Devon (AONB) whose purpose is to conserve and enhance the natural beauty of the South Hams landscape.

 What we are doing to help…

 The single biggest commitment we have made to sustainable living is to install a micro-hydro generation scheme on site.
-Currently the water turbine provides electricity for our main house, the office, laundry and Barleycorn Cottage.
-Plus we send excess back to the grid, so energy used in our other cottages can be offset.
-We use ‘homegrown’ electricity to charge our electric hybrid 4WD car which powers our local journeys.
+The water turbine provides electricity for our home, the office, laundry and Barleycorn Cottage.
+What we can’t use on site we return to the grid, so energy used in the other four cottages is offset.
+‘Homegrown’ electricity charges our hybrid car for local journeys.
+In summer 2020, it will charge a fully electric car.

-Energy Guests have use of our PodPoint, electric car charging point, to charge their electric car with ‘homegrown’ electricity generated by our onsite water turbine.
+In the courtyard is the PodPoint, a car charging point, so you may charge your electric or hybrid car too with ‘homegrown’ electricity generated by the water turbine.

 Read John’s blog on on our replacement water turbine installation and electricity generation for more information.

-We can point you in the right direction to buy locally-produced food from local farms, helping you to protect Devon’s rural beauty and iconic farmland by supporting local producers.
+We’re happy to point you in the right direction to buy locally-produced food from nearby farms – helping you protect Devon’s rural landscapes and iconic farmland by supporting local producers.

-On site, we sell home-grown meat from Jade and Ollie’s farm, Jolly Farm.
-It is slowly grown, grass-fed, organic standard meat, grown here in the valley or close by.
-We also stock jams and chutneys made locally by a lady in Strete village from produce grown in her garden, nearby or foraged from the local area.
-If the hens are feeling up to it, we sell organic standard eggs from our flock.
+Here, we sell home-grown meat from Jade and Ollie’s farm, Jolly Farm.
+It’s slowly grown, grass-fed, organic standard meat, raised here in the valley or close by.
+We also offer delicious jams and chutneys homemade by a lady in Strete village from produce grown in her garden or foraged locally.
+If the hens are feeling up to it, we sell eggs from our flock and sometimes duck eggs.

-We encourage our guests to recycle as much of their waste as is possible in South Devon.
+We encourage you to recycle as much as is possible whilst here in South Devon.

-We take all glass, light bulbs, batteries, cans, plastic, paper, cardboard, tetra-packs and scrap metal to recycling centres plus we have an onsite composting system that in turn feeds the kitchen garden.
+We take all glass, light bulbs, batteries, cans, plastic, paper, cardboard, tetra-packs and scrap metal to recycling centres plus we have an onsite composting system which in turn feeds the kitchen garden.

-We manage our water use carefully, and have septic tank and onsite treatment systems to deal with our sewerage.
+We manage water use carefully, and have a septic tank plus onsite treatment systems to deal with sewerage.
 Waste water is pumped uphill and filtered through the land before it enters the stream, which is quality tested every week.

-As our waste water is treated on-site we are very careful about what goes into it.
-We use 100% biodegradable products for cleaning and encourage guests to think about what they are putting down the plug hole.
-We supply all the cottages with a gorgeous liquid soap, hand-made by HomeScents, which is 100% bio-degradable and made from 100% natural sustainably-sourced British ingredients.
-We only use environmentally friendly cleaning products and air dry all of our linen.
-We’re helped by a heat exchanger in our laundry.
+Waste water is treated on-site so we are very careful about what goes into it.
+We encourage guests to think about what they are putting down the plug hole too.
+All five cottages are equipped with gorgeous liquid soap in each bathroom and kitchen – it’s hand-made for us by HomeScents and is made from 100% natural sustainably-sourced British ingredients.
+It’s also 100% bio-degradable.
+The washing-up liquid and cleaning products supplied in the cottages are environmentally friendly and our cleaners use environmentally friendly cleaning products.
+We air dry where possible aided by a heat exchanger.

 We welcome special needs groups, charities and international school groups to enjoy the cottages off season at a discounted rate.

-We live gently in this beautiful Devon Valley, love to share this special place with guests and are happy to discuss any of our sustainable choices with you.
-We’re always keen to learn more and journey deeper into self-sufficient living.
+We live gently here and love sharing this beautiful wild valley.
+We’re happy to discuss any of our sustainable choices, to learn more and journey deeper into self-sufficient living.